Discrepancy bounds for uniformly ergodic Markov chain quasi-Monte Carlo: On the existence of good driver sequences

 Set

 By

 Lemma~\ref{lem: same_expect} and \eqref{al: repr_delta} the assertion is proven. \end{proof}

-The following result from \cite{GlOr02} gives us a Hoeffding inequality for uniformly ergodic Markov chains. \begin{proposition}[Hoeffding inequality for uniformly ergodic Markov chains] Assume that the transition kernel $K$ is uniformly ergodic with $(\a,M)$.
+The next result follows from \cite{GlOr02} and gives us a Hoeffding inequality for uniformly ergodic Markov chains.
+For the convenience of the reader we provide a proof in Appendix~\ref{app: proof}. \begin{proposition}[Hoeffding inequality for uniformly ergodic Markov chains] Assume that the transition kernel $K$ is uniformly ergodic with $(\a,M)$.
 Let $X_1, X_2, \dots, X_n$ be given by a Markov chain with transition kernel $K$ and $X_0=x$.
 Then for any $A\in\mathcal{B}(G)$ and $c>0$ we obtain